 EARTHseed Farm is an organic family farm located a bit over an hour from Oakland.
 They specialize in growing a variety of apples, pears, persimmons, plums, pluots, guavas, and mixed berries.
-They also make delicious homemade popsicles from the bounty.

 Last year, my family and I spent a lovely morning there picking apples and berries and we can’t wait to return.